Posts Tagged ‘Halloween’

 “I don’t know, do you!”
 Franklin hated newbies, and this one was ruining his Orpheus session.
 The new World of Darkness role playing supplement was right up Franklin’s alley, but the player next to him was wrecking the mood asking stupid questions like “Do you I have a flashlight?”

-“Have you even run a campaign before?”
+“Have you ever even run a campaign before?”
 Franklin asked.
 Now he had the woman’s attention, along with everyone else at the table.

 “Really?
 You’re gonna question my cred!”
 Franklin didn’t understand why she got so upset over a simple question.
-“You’re playing a sleeper, you’re cryogenically frozen and your body ejected your soul,” then pointing to the young teenager Franklin previously berated, she continued, “He is a Hue, which is like a Spirit except while alive he took the drug pigment which kept his spirit from being fulfilled.”
+“You’re playing a sleeper, you’re cryogenically frozen and your body ejected your soul,” Then, pointing to the young teenager Franklin previously berated, she continued, “He is a Hue, which is like a Spirit except while alive he took the drug pigment which kept his spirit from being fulfilled.”

 “Whatever.”
 Franklin thought to himself.
 He figured she probably got a cheat sheet from her man or whatever which was probably the only reason she got this gig as a gamemaster, or storyteller as they called it in World of Darkness.
 He figured this fake fan probably could see the unimpressed look on his face as she just kept running her bitch mouth.